neam/dna-project-base-12-factor-app-boilerplate/docs/21-local-dev-first-time-set-up.md

 # Instructions

-Open up a terminal window and cd into the root directory of your 12-factor app's repository.
+Open up a terminal window and cd into the root directory of your 12-factor app's repository (`_PRODUCT_-product`).

 ## Step 1 - Install app dependencies